neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

         documentPath = ${documentNode.path}
   }

-  # the initial value is not changed, so you can plug the Debug prototype anywhere in your Fusion code
+  # the initial value is not changed, so you can define the Debug prototype anywhere in your Fusion code

 .. _Neos_Fusion__Component: